kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 **GAME SCREEN ATARI PARTS**

-**DEMO MODE**:
+**DEMO/ATTRACT MODE**:

-The game does have a kind of demo mode.
 When there is no game in progress the paddle is replaced by a horizontal border and the ball continues to bounce between the borders and the bricks without destroying any bricks.
-This implementation may enhance this to a self-played game where the ball is served and the computer plays without sound or score tracking.
+There is no sound during the attract mode.

 **GAME SCREEN**:

+The visible playfield will be 208 scan lines tall.

 The game screen scaled to the Atari's dimensions fits within the Atari's narrow playfield horizontal width.
 Utilizing ANTIC's narrow width reduces the RAM requirements for graphics.

-The screen entire visible playfield  will be 208 scan lines.

 **TOP BORDER**:

 The game displays a visible Border at the top of the screen 8 scan lines thick.
 Depending on the vertical border implementation the top border may need to cover the width of the bricks (97 color clocks), or the width of the bricks plus the vertical borders (97 + 4 color clocks = 101).

 **Top Border As Map Graphics**: This is easy to do with ANTIC modes B, C, D or E which each support pixels one color clock wide.
-(If this were an even number of color clocks then the mode 9 or mode A lower resolution modes could be used.)
+(If this required an even number of color clocks then the mode 9 or mode A lower resolution modes could be used.)

 Since multiple colors are not needed, the two-color modes, B or C, could be used.
 Since the data displayed on each scan line is the same, and the number of scan lines is an even number, then this can be done using four lines of mode B graphics.
 Each line would use LMS to redisplay the same data, so the entire top border line could be displayed using only 16 bytes of screen memory.